Pensions and divorce

 Can I split my pension with PensionBee?

-With PensionBee, you can send and receive a split pension as part of a divorce settlement if you live in England, Wales or Northern Ireland.
+With PensionBee, you can send and receive a split pension as part of a divorce settlement if you live in England, Wales, Northern Ireland or Scotland.

 Transferring a split pension to PensionBee